 Eligible students are those who received a mark of 90% or higher in their most recent RIAM Exam.

 The scholarships will be determined by audition, which is held each June.
 You should prepare two contrasting pieces of your own choice at the same or higher standard as the pieces selected for your last RIAM Exam.
 You will also be asked the scales & arpeggios, aural requirements and sight-reading for your most recent RIAM Exam.

 High Achieving Composers

 The Local Centre Composition Competition is intended to encourage school-age students interested in composition.
 The winner will receive a cash prize and have the winning entry published in the Piano Albums.
-This competition is open to everyone with the exception of current students of the RIAM.

 The standard of the piece composed can be for any grade up to and including Grade V and the piece should be given a descriptive title.